Access GPU Cluster

 Access

-All users can use GPGPUs.
-However, you have to specify this in your project application in case you want to use more ressources than available in the default queue.
+All users can use the GPU Nodes.
+However, you have to request access to the GPUs in your project application if you want to use more resources than the default quota allows.

-You can access the GPU front end nodes interactively via SSH.
-First, log into one of our (graphical) cluster front ends and then use SSH to log into one of the interactive (login) GPU nodes.
+You can access the GPU login nodes interactively via SSH.
+First, log into one of our (graphical) cluster frontends and then use SSH to log into one of the interactive (login) GPU nodes.

 GPU login nodes are listed here.

-The GPUs in interactive nodes are in the "exclusive process" compute mode, which means that whenever a GPU program is run it gets the whole GPU and does not have to compete with other programs for resources (e.g. GPU memory).
-Furthermore, it enables several threads in a single process to use both GPUs that are available on each node (cf. e.g. cudaSetDevice) instead of being restricted to one thread per device.
+The GPU login nodes assign the available GPUs exclusively to processes ("exclusive process" compute mode).
+Whenever a GPU program is run by any user in the login node, the process gets the whole GPU and does not have to compete with other programs for resources (e.g. GPU memory).
+Furthermore, several threads in a single process can use the GPUs of a node (cf. e.g. cudaSetDevice) instead of being restricted to one thread per device.
 Therefore you should use them reasonably.
-Please run long computations in batch mode only and close any debuggers or Matlab scripts after usage.
-You may have a strict runtime limitation on dialogue nodes.
+Please run long computations in batch mode using slurm jobs and close any debuggers or Matlab scripts after using the GPU login nodes.
+You may have a strict runtime limitation on GPU login nodes.

 GPU + MPI

-Example usage, from a dialog node equipped with GPGPUs:
+Example usage, from a login node equipped with GPGPUs:

 However, you should not use the '-H' option with regular MPI applications and/or front ends!